DasEd955/NodeSignal-Messenger/README.md

 `nodesignal_db` depends only on SQLite3 and is linked exclusively by the server and the test suite.
 The client binary has no link dependency on `nodesignal_db` and therefore cannot call any database function, which enforces the architectural rule that only the server touches persistent storage.

 `nodesignal_client` is the only target that links GTK4 and pthreads.
-GTK4 is discovered via `pkg-config` at configure time, so a missing GTK4 development package causes a clear configure-time error rather than a link-time failure.
+GTK4 is discovered via `pkg-config` at configure time, so a missing GTK4 development package causes a clear configure time error rather than a link time failure.
 The test target links both static libraries and pthreads so that `test_integration.c` can spawn a server thread in-process.

 ---